Team-4795/Team-4795.github.io/_site/README.md

 ## Editing Practices

-All images are found in the <i>assets</i> folder.
-When uploading images for a specific website or blog post, please create a special and clearly marked folder within <i>assets</i>.
+All images are found in the `assets` folder.
+When uploading images for a specific website or blog post, please create a special and clearly marked folder within `assets`.

+To add images to the front page carousel, place them in `assets/carousel`.
+Amal's wonderful programming will take care of the rest.